Adam-Collier/100-Days-Of-Code/log.md

 **Todays progress**: Completed several Kata's on CodeWars.

 **Thoughts**: Didn't get much time to code today due to hanging an exhibition at the Isherwood gallery.
 Managed to scrape out an hour just before bed.
 I feel much better now I have managed to write some code.

+### Day 31: February 3rd, Friday

+**Todays progress**: Completed some more Kata's on CodeWars.

+**Thoughts**: Again I didn't get much time to code since I was helping sift through 60 art proposals for a local art programme.
+However, I am challenging myself with only choosing 6kyu or lower challenges.